 What I really wish is that Canon would produce a rugged version of their excellent 10MP S90, but I digress.

 I suspect all would be rugged enough, but the devil is in the nitty gritty details:

 The Canon anecdotally has excellent image quality and obviously a wider aperture (f/2.8 at the widest focal length), but the video mode is bad in comparison to the Olympus and the Lumix.

 The Olympus has the largest zoom range and very slightly better maximum aperture than the Lumix (f/3.2 as opposed to f/3.3 for the Lumix).
 Both are wider than the Canon, which is often important to me.

 The Lumix supposedly has a higher maximum ISO (6400 as opposed to 3200 for the Olympus and 1600 for the Canon).
 3200 is already ridiculous for a camera of this size, though seeing is believing, and I haven't tested any of these cameras personally.

 So it depends what you value...

 - Video performance: Olympus or Panasonic

 - Narrowest focal length: Olympus

-I don't know which I'd go with, so good luck =) about 6 years ago
+I don't know which I'd go with, so good luck =) over 6 years ago